-To complete the loop, I hiked for 11 km hike in total.
-With a slow pace to take photos, to enjoy the landscape and to have lunch, it took me about four hours to go back to Sauzon.
+To complete the loop, I hiked for 11 km in total.
+With a slow pace to take photos, enjoy the landscape and have lunch, it took me about four hours to go back to Sauzon.

 The coastal trail takes you on a winding path with a magnificent rugged, wild coast on your right and untouched land as far as you can see on your left.

 I reached the first small beach, Port Puns, after walking for 2km and Port Deuborh only 1.5km later.
 From there, there is only 2km left to reach the famous Pointe des Poulains, passing first the creek of Pen Höet.